School of Physical Sciences at The Open University

 Based in Milton Keynes

-The School of Physical Sciences offers full-time, fully funded PhD studentships available to start in October 2024.
-The projects cover astronomy, planetary and space science, physics, space instrumentation, and data intensive and multi-disciplinary research areas.
+The School of Physical Sciences offers three full-time, fully funded PhD studentships available to start in October 2024.

 SI1.
 Radiation damage in detectors: what really happens to silicon imaging detectors in orbit?

-P2.
-Ab initio Studies of Interparticle Coulombic Electron Capture
+P6.
+Ab initio studies of Interparticle Coulombic Electron Capture

 How to apply